Vandivier/arias-tale-rpg/docs/narrative/arc-aria.md

 Mike realizes his pizza has arrived.
 He taps logout using his neural controller, but the button doesn't work.
 He tries again.
 Is there a bug in the game world of Evergreen?

 Suddenly, the sky darkens with an orange glow.
 A massive, powerful figure appears in the sky.
 This figure confirms the inability of all players to log out unless and until a daunting challenge is completed: the 100th floor boss must be defeated.
+Further, given the changes made to the neural software each player is using, death to a game character may lead to a damaged brain or nervous system on the part of the real-life player, including the possibility of death.

 The mysterious and monstrous figure warns of the extraordinary power of these floor bosses, advising players to form parties, guilds, and inter-guild alliances for survival.
-The figure notably enhances the strength of one monster on each floor, making them unbeatable by even the most powerful players alone.
+The figure notably empowered these bosses, making them unbeatable by even the most powerful players alone.

 ## Chapter 2: Of Leaves, Town, and Squirrels